 The handout from a presentation I gave at the 2006 AIA Convention in Los Angeles.
 “Why promote the value of design?
 Because it’s what we profess, it’s what we love.
 Because of the emotions we feel when we’re in a remarkable space, and because we want others to enjoy those emotions.
 But also because it’s our business, it’s how we make a living.
 And because it’s better for everyone if we are paid to do our best.
 So we promote the value of design to align business with goodness.”

 For architects who may be frustrated by the general public’s lack of understanding of architecture, here are some tips for drawing others into the fold, graciously.
-This version was selected for the AIA’s Best Practices series and is available online here.
+This version was selected for the AIA’s Best Practices series.